A Robust Multi-Item Auction Design with Statistical Learning: Allocation Complexity Analysis

+In this section, we establish the lower bound for the number of bundle selections in scenarios where each bound is constrained to a maximum of 2 items.
+This analysis serves to emphasize the inherent intractability of the allocation problem, particularly when confronted with a considerable number of items.

+\begin{proposition} When each bundle has at most 2 items, the number of bundle selections grows exponentially as a function of the number of items $N$.
+Specifically, the number of potential bundle selections exceeds $(2N/3)^{\lfloor N/3\rfloor}$. \end{proposition}

-\begin{proof}~ When each bundle just has one item, We only have 1 allocation rule:
+\begin{proof}~ When each bundle just has one item, We only have 1 bundle selection rule:

 When at least a bundle has 2 items, We use $\lfloor N/2 \rfloor$ to denote the maximum integer which less than or equal to N/2.
-Then if the allocation has $i\ (i \leq \lfloor N/2 \rfloor)$ 2-item bundle, the number of allocation is
+Then if we have $i\ (i \leq \lfloor N/2 \rfloor)$ 2-item bundles in total, the number of bundle selections is

 When $N \geq 3i$, $N-i\geq 2i$, we have $(N-2i+1)(N-2i)\dots(N-i)\geq1\times2\times\dots\times 2i$, and $N-i\leq \frac{2N}{3}$, so